-A mural by Adam Milroy depicting whales, including the skeleton of the Tay Whale which can be viewed at the McManus museum
+A mural by Adam Milroy depicting whales, including a painting of the skeleton of the Tay Whale which can be viewed at the McManus museum

 Although now considered a controversial industry, in the 19th century Whaling was commonplace and conducted from many ports in Scotland.
 In Dundee it was vital for supporting the Jute industry as the whale oil was used for processing the raw fibre.
 More details about the whaling industry in Dundee can be found on the Friends of Dundee City Archives website.

 During the voyages of the whaling fleet, new lands were discovered and new coastlines surveyed, including Dundee Island and the Firth of Tay in Antarctica (Wikipedia: Dundee island).
 The industry also supported the shipbuilding economy of the City.
 The RRS Discovery being built here to a design very similar to that of the whaling fleet which had already proven their ability to cope with the Arctic and Antarctic conditions.